 The Group has fixed and has had variable rate borrowings during the year.
-The interest rates on the loan notes is fixed, details are morary arresument vicusario.
-Frequency companies usually more company, debt portfolio is a key factor when assessing the investment in a property company.
-THE WOULD THAT THE U and has had variable rate portowings owing the year.
-The interest rates on the loan notes is tired, details are set out in note 13.
-In addition to the loan notes the Group has unsecured, multi-currency revolving loan facilities which carry variable rate of interest hazard on the currencies design index a marrie.
-There to illustrate hard even non non-connection design index a marrie. set out in note: is, in administrative loan notes are wroup has unsecured, muni-currency revolving loan facilities which currences drawn, plus a margin.
+The interest rates on the loan notes is fixed, details are set out in note 13.
+In addition to the loan notes the Group has unsecured, multi-currency revolving loan facilities which carry variable rates of interest based on the currencies drawn, plus a margin.
 These facilities total £130,000,000 (2020: £110,000,000).